 Rescue Operation is a whole different thing, we had to work as a team and exit the hotel room before ‘midnight’ (in 60 minutes) or the serial killer would be back.
 It was also a lot of fun, let me tell you.
 We made a huge mess out of it but we managed to leave the room before the 60 minutes too.
 It was super clever and we only found the last clue by accident but we did it.

 To be really honest, I was kind of tired by the end of it so I just sat there and let the others work but it was still fun.

-My mom stayed at the waiting area with the kids while we played the last game and they were pretty OK there.
+My mom stayed in the waiting area with the kids while we played the last game and they were pretty OK there.
 They had puzzles to solve, vending machines and each other, so they found that waiting wasn’t too bad.

 We highly recommend Escape games to people of all ages, but little people (I’d say under 8) wouldn’t understand it much.
 They can have fun searching for the clues – as did Coral.

-If you’re ever in Brazil, Escape60 has a great range of rooms, great service and good locations.
+If you’re ever in Brazil, Escape60 has a great range of rooms, great service, and good locations.
 We loved it!
-(If you’re far more adventurous than we are, there’s also the Extreme version, with actors right across the street)
+(If you’re far more adventurous than we are, there’s also the Extreme version, with actors, right across the street)